 One of the most famous Rome myths which teaches you to be careful what you wish for!

 According to the story, Jupiter was visited by the queen of the hive, who had enough of people stealing her honey.
-Once she made it to Mount Olympus, she offered some fresh honey to Jupiter, who promised he’d fulfill just one of her wishes.
-She asked for a sting, so to kill any mortal who got near her honey.
+Once she reached Mount Olympus, she offered some fresh honey to Jupiter, who promised he’d fulfill just one of her wishes.
+She asked for a sting to kill any mortal who got near her honey.

 Jupiter and Io

-Jupiter thus sent his son Mercury to tell stories to Argus so he’d fall asleep and he could free Io – and Mercury succeeded.
-But angered Juno sent a gadfly to sting Io and get rid of her once and for all.
-Eventually Jupiter promised not to chase Io ever again, and Juno let her go.
+Jupiter thus sent his son Mercury to tell stories to Argus so he’d fall asleep and he could free Io—and Mercury succeeded.
+But angered, Juno sent a gadfly to sting Io and get rid of her once and for all.
+Eventually, Jupiter promised not to chase after Io ever again, and Juno let her go.
 She fled to Egypt to become the first Egyptian goddess.

 Apollo and Cassandra Myth